-- n.
+- m.
 Crimes not considered.
 Conviction of crimes which do not indicate an applicant's propensity to jeopardize the health, safety, or welfare of other program participants will not be considered unfavorably upon application review.
 Such crimes include, without limitation: - i.
 Crimes of fraud, including, without limitation, forgery, embezzlement, identity theft, passing bad checks, money laundering, and making false representations to obtain property or credit. - ii.
-Crimes of morality or decency, including, without limitation, gambling, prostitution (other than sex trafficking), bigamy, and adultery. - iii.
-Crimes against the administration of justice, such as perjury, bribery, barratry, obstruction of justice, and contempt of court. - o.
+Crimes against property, other than arson and burglary as provided herein. - iii.
+Crimes of morality or decency, including, without limitation, gambling, prostitution n.
 Definitions.

+(other than sex trafficking), bigamy, and adultery.

+- iv.
+Crimes against the administration of justice, such as perjury, bribery, barratry, obstruction of justice, and contempt of court. - v.
+Crimes for which the accused was tried and convicted as a juvenile.

-For the purpose of this Policy, the terms "felony," "Class 1 Felony," "Class 2 Felony," "Class 3 Felony," "Class 4 Felony," "Class 5 Felony," and "Class 6 Felony" shall bear the meaning accorded to such terms in Va.
+For the purpose of this Policy, the terms "felony," "Class 1 Felony," "Class 2 Felony," "Class 3 Felony," "Class 5 Felony," and "Class 6 Felony" shall bear the meaning accorded to such terms in Va.
 Code § 18.2-10, irrespective of whether the relevant conviction was made under the laws of the Commonwealth of Virginia or another jurisdiction.
 Each such term, as used in this Policy, shall include any offense meeting the definition for such term, irrespective of how such offense is classified under Virginia law.